How the EU funds us

 Cultural Heritage in Action

-Cultural Heritage in Action is a peer-learning programme for local and regional policy-makers to exchange knowledge on cultural heritage, with a focus on key three topics: participatory governance, adaptive reuse and quality of interventions.
-The programme aims to empower cities and regions to strengthen their cultural heritage policies and initiatives and to develop innovative solutions to preserve cultural heritage assets.
-It is one of the actions of the European Framework for Action on Cultural Heritage published by the European Commission in December 2018 to sustain the legacy of the European Year of Cultural Heritage 2018.
-The project is led by EUROCITIES and involves other 4 European partners: Europa Nostra, KEA, ERRIN and the Architects’ Council of Europe.
-The project, funded by the European Union’s Creative Europe programme, runs from January 2020 to April 2021.
+Cultural Heritage in Action (2020-2021) was a peer-learning programme for local and regional policy-makers to exchange knowledge on cultural heritage, with a focus on key three topics: participatory governance, adaptive reuse and quality of interventions.
+The programme aimed to empower cities and regions to strengthen their cultural heritage policies and initiatives, and to develop innovative solutions to preserve cultural heritage assets.
+It was one of the actions of the European Framework for Action on Cultural Heritage published by the European Commission in December 2018 to sustain the legacy of the European Year of Cultural Heritage 2018.
+The project was led by EUROCITIES and involved other 4 European partners: Europa Nostra, KEA, ERRIN and the Architects’ Council of Europe.
+The project was funded by the European Union’s Creative Europe programme.

 ILUCIDARE